puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/biome.md

 replaces the KnowledgeC.db.\
 Its kind of similar to Windows SRUM

+Biome files are stored in binary format that contains [Protobuf](https://protobuf.dev/) data.
+It is very difficult (nearly impossible) to parse Protobuf data perfectly without the associated Proto file.

+Artemis has been heavily tested to parse AppFocus Biome data which contains information related to application runtime.
+It will attempt to parse all Biome files by default.
+If you only want AppFocus data, you can provide the full path to the AppFocus file(s).

+As mentioned in the output structure below, currently artemis does not do any post-processing of the data.

 # Collection

 You have to use the artemis [api](../../API/overview.md) in order to parse